 | Policy-as-Code | Access control, compliance, guardrails | OPA Rego / Cedar / Cerbos | Milliseconds | Medium — needs policy engineering |

 Decision tables map input conditions to output actions.
-They are the oldest formalization of business rules — insurance companies have used them since the 1960s — and they remain the most practical starting point for AI-accessible business logic[3].
+They are the oldest formalization of business rules — insurance carriers have been running them since the 1960s — and they remain the most practical starting point for AI-accessible logic.[3]

-The idea is straightforward: define your conditions as columns, define your outputs as columns, and each row is a rule.
-At inference time, the AI system (or a middleware layer) evaluates the input against the table and returns the matching output.
-No ambiguity, no generation, no guessing.
+The mechanism is plain.
+Conditions are columns.
+Outputs are columns.
+Each row is a rule.
+At inference time the agent (or a middleware layer) evaluates the input against the table and returns the matching output.
+No ambiguity.
+No generation.
+No guessing.

 rules/pricing-tiers.json{